tby1994/dance/rpi/README.md

 }
 ```

-> Note: I am currently not connecting to the NUS Wifi since its difficult to figure out the pi's IP address headlessly.
-Instead I have set up a hotspot using Connectify, which informs me of connected devices' addresses.

 **Setting a static IP (not working)**

 12. Follow [these instructions](https://raspberrypi.stackexchange.com/questions/37920/how-do-i-set-up-networking-wifi-static-ip-address/74428#74428) to set up a static IP address with dhcpcd.
 Example `/etc/dhcpcd.conf`: